equitymarkets/100-days-of-code/r1-log.md

 Thoughts: On my second day off from work, I learned a great deal but went backwards on my main project.
 On the last days of 100 Days of Code I may just refactor some of my data visualizations and console apps to package them in one user-friendly console application in a new Github Repo.

 Link to work:** [https://github.com/equitymarkets/100-days-of-code/blob/master/98_Additions.py]

+### R1D99

+Today's Progress**:

+Thoughts:

+Link to work:**[]

+### R1D100

+Today's Progress**:

+Thoughts:

+Link to work:**[]

+Summary: I am finishing up the 100 Days of Code challenge just as the school year here in Thailand is getting into full swing.
+The kids have just taken mid-terms and I have a project well underway that I plan to integrate (in a simple way) into my teaching for my website design class, which ends the end of this term (in October).
+I plan to unveil my website to the kids and on Day 1 of Round 2 of 100 Days of Code.
+For Round 1 I focused on Python, with some small pieces of code in HTML, CSS, CommandShell, Django script, and C#, but all of which were related to the Python projects I am doing.